How to Freeze Green Beans, Sugar Snap Peas, and Broccoli

 - Permanent marker

-You can freeze green beans, sugar snap peas, and broccoli in freezer bags that are readily available at any supermarket (get a zip-lock variety).
+You can freeze green beans, sugar snap peas, and broccoli in freezer bags that are readily available at any supermarket (get a Ziploc variety).
 If you plan to do a lot of freezing, it may be wise to invest in a vacuum sealing machine.
 These machines remove the air from the freezer bag through a suction process, which helps preserve the quality of the frozen food and its flavor after it's thawed and cooked.

 You also will need a large colander and mixing bowl.
 The colander should fit into the mixing bowl.
 For this purpose, the base bowl and colander insert of a salad spinner work perfectly.

-Step 2: Select and prepare the vegetables
+Step 2: Select and Prepare the Vegetables

 Choose fresh vegetables that are at the peak of their flavor and texture, without bruises and imperfections.
 It's best to work in manageable batches of no more than two pounds at a time.
 Wash the vegetables in cold water and drain, then prepare as specified in the chart below.